 As you contemplate tiling, you are often confronted with a bewildering array of adhesives.
 It can be hard to know which kind of tile mortar to choose, but it can be broken down into four main categories.

-Thinset tile mortar provides a very strong bond and it is resistant to moisture though it is not impervious.
+Thinset tile mortar provides a very strong bond and is resistant to moisture, though it is not impervious.

 - Premixed Thinset Tile Mortar.
 This comes in big tubs, premixed and with the latex additive already in it.
 Even though it is heavy to carry home and more expensive than dry mortar mix, it is usually best for DIYers to use premixed mortar for spaces such as small bathrooms, mudrooms, or utility rooms.
 If you are dealing with multiple spaces, then you may want to consider dry mix in order to save money.

 - Cost: Due to its high mineral content, it is relatively inexpensive, even in pre-mixed form.

 - Long Working Time: It stays wet and workable for a long time; tiles do not stick to it immediately.
 This is a desirable property.
 You want tiles that you can jiggle around to get in the right position.